The AIFM Remuneration Code (SYSC 19B) applies to a full-scope UK Alternative Investment Fund Manager of both UK and non-UK AIFs (full-scope UK AIFMs).

 - the nature, scope and complexity of their activities

-Our guidance on the AIFM Remuneration Code includes further information on application to partnership structures, payment in units, shares or other instruments as well as other guidance on remuneration.
+Our guidance on the AIFM Remuneration Code includes more information on application to partnership structures, payment in units, shares or other instruments, as well as other guidance on remuneration.

 There may be circumstances where making awards in non-cash instruments linked to the AIF may be impractical or disproportionate and where non-cash instruments linked to the AIFM may be justified instead.

-Where a firm is able to justify that this is the case, it may use suitable non-cash instruments linked to:
+Where a firm can justify that this is the case, it may use suitable non-cash instruments linked to:

 - the AIFM or its parent company, or

 - to the performance of a weighted average of the AIFs managed by the AIFM

 Where the management of AIFs accounts for less than 50% of the total portfolio managed by the AIFM, the requirement to award at least 50% of any variable remuneration in non-cash instruments does not apply.

 This means that firms may determine a lower appropriate minimum level for their firm (SYSC19B.1.17R(1)).